JohnEBoyBaby/i.Q/README.md

 Oh that is a 'most serious matter' indeed ... for you know me ...
 I AM THE 1ST TQYMAQER TQ THE QINQ ... https://github.com/agentzh/linguist ...
 IT'S A DIFFICULT RESPONSIBILITY ... https://www.youtube.com/watch?v=M8NSlCUAI4M ...
 "TO BE" the 1st tQymaQer tQ the QinQ ...
 SO "THAT IS WHY HE MAKES SUCH WONDERFUL TOYS ..!" ... that's RIGHT ..!

 I WILL "OBEY EVERY 'GOLDEN RULE'" ... https://www.youtube.com/watch?v=74dvJVwGA6Y ...
 BE GOOD ...
 BE GOOD ...
 BE GOOD ..! https://www.youtube.com/watch?v=pAU-m8nqBvo JOHN E ...
-BE GOOD Be Good be good John E ..! ... to express one's self honestly ... https://www.youtube.com/watch?v=y9g3oFZ-FeE&t=90s ... "that", 'my friend', is very hard to do ...
+BE GOOD Be Good be good John E ..!

-Bruce Lee

 ... sweet tQQth ... lQQse end ...
 QAP Qap ... https://www.youtube.com/watch?v=MNgJBIx-hK8&t=164s ... taQe these chances ..!